2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### Abraham

 Gen 19:27 He rose up early it the morning and went to the place where he had stood before Jehovah.
 This is where he was interceding for Lot - rising up early in the morning to see what happened to Lot.
+Later, his offering of Isaac was also early in the morning (Gen. 22:3).

 ### Jacob